PALA 2018-2019 Officers

 Vice President: Ann Koh

-Ann Koh is a second-semester graduate student at Pratt Institute’s School of Information, pursuing a Master of Science in Library and Information Science with an interest in archives, conservation, and digital curation.
+Ann Koh is a fourth-semester graduate student at Pratt Institute’s School of Information, pursuing a Master of Science in Library and Information Science with an interest in archives, conservation, and digital curation.
 She holds a Bachelor of Arts degree in International Relations and Art History from Syracuse University.
 Prior to Pratt, she worked in various industries including building and zoning, health services, and education.
 Currently, she is a page at the NYPL Lionel Pincus and Princess Firyal Map Division.
 She is thrilled to be a part of PALA in order to advocate for students at the School of Information and create enriching experiences through lectures, workshops, and events.
 Ann enjoys film photography, watching movies, and visiting museums, libraries, and galleries.

 Secretary: Melissa Bergoffen

-Melissa Bergoffen is a second semester masters student within the Pratt Library and Information Science program.
+Melissa Bergoffen is a fourth-semester masters student within the Pratt Library and Information Science program.
 Her undergraduate degree is in Archaeology and Classical Civilizations from the University of Glasgow.
 Initially, she joined the program because of her love of books, and wanted a graduate agree that would allow her to share that love.
 However, upon completing her first semester, she finds herself fascinated with the concept of information sources, whether it be the information obtained through the study of the physicality of the objects (such as books, manuscripts, and in her case, other artifacts) or the preservation of those information sources.
 She is excited to be PALA’s secretary and looks forward to continuing the growth of the organization and serving the Pratt community.